 4 PIECE CRAFT BAR SET

 The best of the basics.
 This small kit includes the three tools you need to make most common cocktails: a trusty two-piece Boston shaker, a Hawthorne cocktail strainer and a two-sided jigger.

 - 3/4 oz Cranberry Pomegranate Syrup

 - 1/2 cup Sugar

 - 1/4 cup Cranberry Juice Cocktail

-- Add all ingredients except Ginger Beer to a shaker.
+- Add all ingredients except ginger geer to a shaker.

-- Dry shake, then add ice and shake again.
+- Dry shake, and then add ice and shake again.